 If a lottery is required, a numbered waiting list will be created at the time of the lottery and will be ordered randomly by the automated lottery system, per the preference tiers outlined above.
 After the lottery, the waiting list is never re-ordered.
 Lottery forms submitted after the close of the enrollment period, or after capacity is reached (if no lottery is required), will be added to the waitlist; ordered on a first-come, first served basis.
 Should a vacancy occur, admission will be offered to the next applicant at the top of the waiting list.
 Students admitted off the waiting list will be notified via telephone.
 If the school is unable to contact the family via telephone, the family will be notified in writing via a letter sent to the address indicated on the lottery form.
 Families contacted from the waitlist will have 10 calendar days to accept the seat at the school.
 The timeline will be reasonable and take into account the needs of the school community.
 Typically, three separate phone calls on three different days are made, with accompanying documentation in the online database.
 If parents/guardians of applicants do not respond within ten calendar days, the applicant will be removed from the waitlist, and the next applicant's parents/guardians will be contacted.

-The waiting list expires annually on the last day of the open enrollment period for the upcoming school year, which occurs no later than the first week of December.
+The waiting list expires annually on the last day of the school year for which the student applied.

 Element 9: Annual Financial Audits